ds54e/sv-mint/docs/configuration.md

 | key | description | default |
 | --- | --- | --- |
 | `timeout_ms_per_file` | Budget for every file across all stages.
 Rules that exceed the budget abort the run. | `6000` |
+Values below 100 or above 60000 are rejected during config validation.

 ## `[plugin]`